Alternatives for Netflix: Free or Cheap Movies & TV Shows

 If you an Amazon Prime customer, you can also try out the Sundance Now channel for free via Amazon Channels.

-What do you think are the best Netflix alternatives?
-Leave a comment below and share with fellow readers.
+What are your favorite Netflix alternatives?
+Leave a comment below and share them with fellow readers.

 Note: This article was originally published on March 30, 2017 and has been updated.